 data type is the same as the input data type.

 To define the convolutional encoder that produced the coded input, use the Trellis structure parameter.
-This parameter is a MATLAB® structure whose format is described in Trellis Description of a Convolutional Code in the Communications System Toolbox™ documentation.
+This parameter is a MATLAB® structure whose format is described in Trellis Description of a Convolutional Code.
 You can use this parameter field in two ways:

 If you have a variable in the MATLAB workspace that contains the trellis structure, enter its name as the Trellis structure parameter.
 This way is preferable because it causes Simulink to spend less time updating the diagram at the beginning of each simulation, compared to the usage described next.